 When you save money, whether you put it in a savings account, money market account or certificate of deposit, you know that your money isn’t going anywhere and you will have it in the future.
 When you invest your money in a financial product, such as a stock, mutual fund, bond, etc., you take the risk of losing that money.
 Both saving and investing are smart things to do, but keep in mind that the financial market is volatile and you should have some of your savings in safe deposit products.

 You never know what might happen in the future.
 There is always a possibility that you could be laid off because the economy isn’t doing well, or a major repair to your home or car is needed.
-Be ready with cash on hand so you don’t have to rely on expensive credit card debt to get through tough financial situations.
+Be ready with cash on hand in an emergency fund so you don’t have to rely on expensive credit card debt to get through tough financial situations.